sepandhaghighi/art/README.md

 - Your company's logo can be featured on **Readme** and **Website**
 - Intended for medium-sized companies

-## Supporters
+## Acknowledgments
-Parts of infrastructure for this project is supported by:</p>
+Some parts of the infrastructure for this project are supported by:</p>
 <p>
   <a href="https://www.digitalocean.com/">
     <img src="https://opensource.nyc3.cdn.digitaloceanspaces.com/attribution/assets/SVG/DO_Logo_horizontal_blue.svg" width="201px">